Addressing Your Rotator Cuff Injury

 It is important to understand the following:

-1. Just because you have pain in your shoulder, does not mean it is just from your shoulder.
-I see a lot of patients after “Rotator Cuff” surgery that still have pain.
+- Just because you have pain in your shoulder, does not mean it is just from your shoulder.
+I see a lot of patients after “Rotator Cuff” surgery who still have pain.
 Is it still their cuff?
 Or was it the nerves from the neck and or an inflammatory process?
 In many of my patients, what comes in as “shoulder pain” is something else.

 OK!
 So, having pointed out this “data”, do I still operate on shoulders with rotator cuff pathology?
 YES, YES!
 But only if I think I can benefit the patient, the patient has failed all non-operative means (Conservative care), and I think at least some of the pain is coming from the shoulder.
 I also insist that patients understand what I just stated as far as natural history and long-term success rates.